MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 ## Gameplay Overview

 ### General Rules and Interface Setup
-The game interface consists of an 10x7 grid of LED , four seven segment responsible for displaying time and score and five control buttons which are Start , Reset , Rotate , S_Right and S_Left.
+The game interface consists of a 10x7 grid of LED, four seven segments responsible for displaying time and score, and five control buttons which are Start, Reset, Rotate, S_Right, and S_Left.

 In the interface, each LED can either be on or off.
-The LEDs in the first three rows, when lit, are red, while the LEDs in rows four to ten can be either yellow or blue.
+When lit, the LEDs in the first three rows are red, while the LEDs in rows four to ten can be either yellow or blue.

 Yellow LEDs indicate a moving block, whereas blue LEDs represent a fixed block.
-If any part of a moving block collides with the bottom of the grid or with a fixed block, the entire moving block becomes fixed at the point of collision.
+If any part of a moving block collides with the bottom of the grid or a fixed block, the entire moving block becomes fixed at the collision point.

 #### End Condition: